sundevista/local-quotes/README.md

 - `1y` - equals 1 year

 ## ⏫ Future updates
-You can see what I am doint at the moment [here](https://github.com/users/ka1tzyu/projects/1).
+You can see what I am doing at the moment [here](https://github.com/users/ka1tzyu/projects/1).
 If you want some feature to be made first, like the first message in this feature's issue, I'll pay attention.

 ## ℹ️ Help